 Cleveland City Council is expected to vote on a $1.5 million Core City loan for the planned $6.7 million renovation of the Capitol Theater at West 65th Street and Detroit Avenue.

-The Cleveland Heights Landmarks Commission designated the 1896 Elizabeth Keyes Churchill House on Chestnut Hills Boulevard as a Cleveland Heights Landmark.
+The Cleveland Heights Landmarks Commission designated the 1896 Elizabeth Keyes Churchill House on Chestnut Hills Drive as a Cleveland Heights Landmark.

 27 September 2007

 The Hanna Theatre at Playhouse Square will undergo a $20 million renovation.
 Work could begin as soon as December and be completed by next fall.

 18 September 2007